-Each column in Table 5 corresponds to one of the four demographic groups.
-The table presents mean derivatives, estimated standard errors for the mean derivatives in parentheses and the p-value of a test of the null hypothesis that the mean derivative equals zero in square brackets.
+The columns in Table 5 give results for the four basic demographic groups.
+The table presents mean derivatives, estimated standard errors for the mean derivatives in parentheses, and the p-value of a test of the null hypothesis that the mean derivative equals zero in square brackets.
 Table 6 summarizes the results in Table 5 by presenting test statistics and p-values from tests of the joint null that the mean derivatives for groups of related covariates (e.g. all of the self-reported training type variables) equal zero.

-Consider the variables other than the training type variables first.
+Consider the variables other than the service type variables first.
 Although they are not shown in the table, the site variables have a strong effect on the probability of a positive self-reported evaluation.
 The magnitudes vary a lot as well; for example, for adult males the coefficients on the site dummies range from -0.257 to 0.093.
 Moreover, Table 6 shows that these variables are strongly statistically significant as a group.
-We interpret this as indicating that respondents take account of non-pecuniary aspects of their JTPA experience, such as the friendless and efficiency of the staff and the attractiveness and ease of access of the JTPA office and the local service providers.
-However, these variables may also proxy for site differences in program impacts (though this seems unlikely given the findings in Section 5.2) or for other features of the local environment, such as the state of the economy, that affect respondent's experiences.
+Respondents may take account of non-pecuniary aspects of their JTPA experience, such as staff friendless and efficiency, or the attractiveness and ease of access of the JTPA office and the local service providers.
+Variation of local environmental conditions across sites, such as hiring opportunities, also might affect respondents' evaluations through an influence on outcomes.
+Although there might also be site differences in program impacts, this seems less likely given the findings in Section 5.2.

 With the exception of age for adults, race for youth, and age and education for female youth, the other demographic variables play surprisingly little role in determining the probably of a positive self-reported evaluation.
 Among adults, age has a strong negative effect on the probability of a positive self-evaluation, while black male youth and Hispanic male and female youth have higher probabilities of a positive response.
 The limited role played by background characteristics in the analysis surprised us.

-In contrast to the background characteristics, the training type variables play a major role in determining individual self-reported evaluations.
+In contrast to these background characteristics, service type plays a major role in determining individual self-reported evaluations.
 Table 6 shows that, taken together, both the self-reported and administrative training type variables achieve high levels of statistical significance for adults, and the administrative measures do so for youth.
 Smith and Whalley (2005) show that the self-reported and administrative measures of receipt of classroom training in occupational skill tend to agree; as such, we can (as a crude approximation) simply add their coefficients.
 Doing so reveals that CT-OS has a large positive effect on the probability of a positive self-reported evaluation for all four groups.
 Subsidized on-the-job training reports often do not coincide in the two data sources; here we find that self-reported OJT has a strong (and usually statistically significant) positive effect, as does administratively reported OJT!
-CT-OS and OJT generally represent the largest resource investment in the JTPA participant; the participants appear to recognize this and use it as a proxy for impacts in responding to the self-reported evaluation questions.
+Recall that CT-OS and OJT generally represent the largest resource investment in the JTPA participant.

-Job search assistance, the cheapest of the services, elicits less of a positive effect.
-This training type also tends to get reported differently in the two data sources.
+In contrast, job search assistance (JSA) is the cheapest of the services and, as expected, elicits less of a positive effect.
+This service type also tends to get reported differently in the two data sources.
 Here, except for self-reported JSA for adult males and administratively reported JSA for adult females, we find modest and statistically insignificant effects.
-Adult Basic Education (ABE) and "other" training do not yield precise estimates, except for "other" training in the administrative data, which has, somewhat puzzlingly, a negative and statistically significant effect for adult women and a positive and statistically effect for female youth.
-These two training types have, in general, smaller sample sizes than the others, which may account for the imprecision of the estimates.
+Adult basic education (ABE) and "other" services do not yield precise estimates, except for "other" services in the administrative data, which has, somewhat puzzlingly, a negative and statistically significant effect for adult women and a positive and statistically effect for female youth.
+These two service types are, in general, least frequently assigned, which may help explain the imprecision of the estimates.